Dunkirk-2017

 Grade: B

-Closet Monster is a 2016 Canadian LGBT drama that had the honor of being featured at the Toronto International Film Festival, where it was crowned the Best Canadian Drama winner.
+Closet Monster is a 2016 Canadian LGBTQ+ drama featured at the Toronto International Film Festival and crowned the Best Canadian Drama winner.

-Still, for the subject matter, a nice film for LGBT teenagers to be exposed to.
+Still, for the subject matter, it is a lovely film for LGBTQ+ teenagers to be exposed to.

-The film is set in Newfoundland, where eighteen-year-old Oscar Madly (Connor Jessup) is a closeted, creative, teenager, with aspirations of being accepted into a prestigious school in New York, designing special effects makeup.
+The film is set in Newfoundland, where eighteen-year-old Oscar Madly (Connor Jessup) is a closeted, creative teenager.
+He aspires to be accepted into a prestigious school in New York, designing special effects makeup.

-Through the opening scenes, featuring Oscar as an eight-year-old child, we learn that his mother has left the family to begin a new life and that Oscar witnessed a vicious beating of a gay teen, leaving him terrified of his developing feelings towards the same sex.
+Through the opening scenes, featuring Oscar as an eight-year-old child, we learn that his mother has left the family to begin a new life and that Oscar witnessed the vicious beating of a gay teen, leaving him terrified of his developing feelings towards the same sex.

-Oscar has issues with both of his parents- his mother’s abandonment, and his father’s temper and homophobia.
+Oscar has issues with both of his parents- his mother’s abandonment and his father’s temper and homophobia.
 He frequently escapes into a private treehouse he and his father have built and daydreams of happier childhood times with his father.

 Oscar’s best friend is Gemma, who his father mistakenly assumes is his girlfriend.
-When Oscar meets a suave co-worker, Wilder, he immediately becomes smitten with him.
+When Oscar meets a suave co-worker, Wilder, he immediately becomes obsessed with him.

-Director, Dunn, creates a talking pet hamster for Oscar, voiced by actress Isabella Rossellini, a wonderful, creative add-on to the film.
+Director Dunn creates a talking pet hamster for Oscar, voiced by actress Isabella Rossellini, a fantastic, creative add-on to the film.
 Buffy is a source of advice and wisdom throughout Oscar’s constant trials and tribulations and has been with him through the years.

 In a clever revelation that goes over his head, Buffy reveals to Oscar that she, in reality, has been replaced several times by other hamsters over the years.